YujieZhou0813/yujiezhou0813.github.io/content/panoptic_segmentation/Us and Them/_index.md

 ### **<span style="color: #850000;">Us and Them</span>**
-from the series *Panoptic Segmentation*
+2023, Self-Published Poster, edition of 150, Riso print, 59.4 x 42 cm.

-2023, Self-Published Poster, edition of 150
+In *The Image World*, American writer Susan Sontag differentiates Chinese and Western photography under a rather aleatory range of nuances.
+When discussing Western photography in her essay, she employs the pronouns *we*, *us*, and *our,* suggesting she is part of the “in-group.”
+Subsequently, when referring to Chinese photography, she separates herself from the subjects, utilizing *they*, *them*, and *their*.

-Riso print, 59.4 x 42 cm.
+When Zhou read Sontag’s written voice, they were repeatedly sentenced to not belong, continuously being othered.

-In *The Image World*, Susan Sontag differentiates Chinese and Western photography under a rather aleatory range of nuances.
-When discussing Western photography in her essay, she employed the pronouns *we*, *us*, and *our*; and, subsequently, when referring to Chinese photography, the pronouns *they*, *them*, and *their*.
-I realized that, under her written voice, I was one of *them*; I was repeatedly sentenced to not belong.
-The truth is, at times, possibly more often than I myself realize, I feel closer to that which she refers to as an *us*, than I do to her *them*.
-Maybe it would be more accurate to say I feel I exist between those categorizations, those of *us* and *them*.
-I grabbed my edition of *On Photography*, and scribbled on top of the pronouns employed in her referring to China with those she used for the West.
+In *On Photography*, the artist rewrites the pronouns of Sontag’s critique of Chinese photography.
+This piece questions and investigates “us” and “othering.”
+Who belongs?
+How does one earn belonging?
+Whose voice deserves space in the dominant discourse?

 ![image of ladder](us-and-them.jpg)